Object manipulation: Spinning and twirling

 Spinning and twirling are any of several activities performing spinning, twirling or rotating the spun object for exercise, play or performance.
-The object twirled can be done directly by one or two hands, the fingers or by other parts of the body.
+The object twirling can be done directly by one or two hands, the fingers or by other parts of the body.
 It can also be done indirectly, as in the case of devil or flower sticks, using another object or objects.
 The origin of twirling can be found in manipulation skills developed for armed combat and in traditional dance.
 The various twirling skills have become increasingly popular with many associated with circus skills.